nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ## Prerequisites / Requirements

-Before upgrading any components, you must have previously [set up your Nuage MetroAG Ansible environment](SETUP.md) and [prepared the upgrade environment for your target platform](PREPARE.md).
+Before upgrading any components, you must have previously [set up your Nuage MetroAG Ansible environment](SETUP.md) and [customized the upgrade environment for your target platform](CUSTOMIZE.md).

 ## VSD, VSC, & VSTAT (elasticsearch ) HA/Cluster upgrade at a glance